ixofoundation/ixo-message-relayer/README.md

 - `did`: Decentralized Identifier of the user.
 - `pubkey`: Public key of the user.
 - `transactions`: (a list of transactions to add to session and optional sequence)
-  - `hash`: Transaction hash, created through signX sdk util function `hashTransactDataV2`
+  - `hash`: Transaction hash, created through signX sdk util function `hashTransactData`
   - `secureNonce`: The session nonce for additional security.
   - `transactions`: An array of individual [transaction details](#transactionv2dto).